european-modelling-hubs/covid19-forecast-hub-europe-submissions/README.md

 -   the week day and time at which the workflow should run (as UTC).
 -   the name of the GitHub user who should be tagged on pull request to review automated submissions.

+Please note that although encouraged, it is not strictly mandatory to submit the code generating your forecasts.
+You can submit a script fetching already existing forecasts from another location such as an API, another GitHub repository, a data repository, etc.